-This report describes the data processing and editing procedures for CHIS 2005.
+This report describes the data processing and editing procedures for CHIS 2007.
 One chapter details the data editing procedures and addresses the steps taken for ensuring data quality.
 Delivery of the final data sets is also discussed.
-Another chapter presents information about the geographic and the industry and occupation coding.
+Another chapter presents information about geographic coding.
 The next chapter describes how the race and ethnicity survey items were coded for CHIS.